-Position the pick-up arm on the blade so that the interrupter will trip no closer than 2" from the end of the operating arm.
+Position the pick-up arm on the blade so that the interrupter will trip no closer than 4" from the end of the operating arm.
 By moving the arm up towards the jaw (lengthening the blade) will cause the unit to trip sooner; moving the arm down away from the jaw (shortening the blade) will cause the unit to trip later.
-It is the intent that the adjustment be such that when the unit "trips" (audible click) the blade, pickup arm, operating arm, and top of the interrupter be a minimum of 4" from any hot part that will now be at the opposite potential.
-Because different switch manufactures use many different stationary arcing horns this measurement should be closely looked at one each installation.
-Refer to image 4 for some typical measurements to check.
+It is the intent that the adjustment be such that when the unit "trips" (audible click) the blade, pickup arm, operating arm, and top of the interrupter be a minimum clearance from any hot part that will now be at the opposite potential.
+Because different switch manufactures use many different stationary arcing horns this measurement should be closely looked at on each installation.
+Refer to image 4 for some typical measurements to check and Table 1 for clearance measurements.